How to Get Quality Sleep When You Have Chronic Pain

 Make sure your environment is conducive to quality sleep.
 Is your mattress firm enough?
 Do you have the right pillows?
 What position are you sleeping in?
 Take note of your bedroom environment to see how your mattress, pillow or sleep position may be impacting your sleep quality.
 There are a variety of mattress brands aimed to help people with chronic pain — research your options and ask your peers for advice to see what will work best for you.
 Depending on where you experience pain, there may be a certain body position that will improve comfort and ultimately lead to better sleep.

 Try neurostimulation to block pain while you sleep.
-Our sleekly designed neurostimulation device, Quell 2.0 is a 100% drug-free system that uses prescription strength neurotechnology to provide relief from chronic pain.
-While Quell isn’t a sleep aid, it’s the only FDA cleared over the counter pain relief device that can be used 24/7, meaning you’ll be getting active therapy while you sleep.
+Our sleekly designed neurostimulation device, Quell 2.0 is a 100% drug-free system that uses prescription strength transcutaneous electrical nerve stimulation to provide relief from chronic pain.
+While Quell isn’t a sleep aid, it can be used 24/7, meaning you’ll be getting active therapy while you sleep.
 Use Quell 2.0 and the companion Quell Relief App to track your sleep patterns and therapy sessions.

 Quell can actually address the pain you’re feeling that is keeping you up at night, and empowers users with information about their sleep patterns and habits.
 Using the Quell Relief App, Quell users can explore sleep data to understand the relationship between pain relief and improved sleep.
 Quell provides eight sleep insights to learn more about your sleep health, including time awake, leg movements and sleep positions.
 (Learn more about these insights and others in our this blog post.)